jobquiroz/gcp-cloud-run-cd/README.md

 - [Changes for building and deploying in Google Cloud](https://cloud.google.com/artifact-registry/docs/transition/changes-gcp?hl=en)

+### GitHub actions

+First we create a service account from the console with the following roles:
+- Cloud Build Service Account
+- Cloud Run Admin
+- Cloud Run Service Agent
+- Viewer

+Check service accounts:
-gcloud iam service-accounts list --project=<Project-Name>
+- `gcloud iam service-accounts list --project=<Project-Name>`

+We generate the keys:

-gcloud iam service-accounts keys create ./keys.json --iam-account email@address
+- `gcloud iam service-accounts keys create ./keys.json --iam-account email@address`

+It is better to use keys.json in GitHub actions and then delete it.
+But if we want to keep it we can add keys.json to .gitignore

+Authenticate (to see everything is ok):

-gcloud auth activate-service-account --key-file=keys.json
+- `gcloud auth activate-service-account --key-file=keys.json`

+Verify auth:
+- `gcloud auth list`

+Run previous command for building (I'm using the first option).
+Everything should work as if the owner is deploying the app.

 # Useful links
 * Paul Craig [blog](https://dev.to/pcraig3/quickstart-continuous-deployment-to-google-cloud-run-using-github-actions-fna)